Frozen Semen

 Unfortunately, the amount of time a sperm cell spends in storage is inversely proportional to the amount of time it will survive once warmed to body temperature and introduced to the uterus.
 Fresh semen will typically survive in an intrauterine environment for as many as 5 days, while chilled semen may only survive between 2-3 days.
 Frozen semen has the shortest intrauterine life-span, and may only last about a day.
 The chances of pregnancy occurring are directly related to the amount of time that sperm are able to survive within the uterus.
 This means that fresh semen has the highest chance of successfully leading to pregnancy, while frozen semen has the lowest.

-Whether you’re breeding German Shepherd Puppies, Belgian Malinois puppies, or Dutch Shepherd puppies, you should keep in mind that fresh semen and natural conception are always the preferred methods.
+Whether you’re breeding German Shepherd puppies, Belgian Malinois puppies, or Dutch Shepherd puppies, you should keep in mind that fresh semen and natural conception are always the preferred methods.
 Due to the costs of having semen stored at the appropriate temperature, as well as reduced effectiveness after being frozen, freezing and storing semen should only be done when absolutely necessary.